IBM/aspera-cli/docs/README.md

 #### Setting up a hot folder

-The general idea is to rely on :
+The general idea is to rely on:

 - Existing `ascp` features for detection and transfer
-- Take advantage of `ascli` configuration capabilities and server side knowledge
+- `ascli` configuration capabilities and server-side knowledge
 - The OS scheduler for reliability and continuous operation

 ##### `ascp` features

-Interesting `ascp` features are found in its arguments: (see `ascp` manual):
+Useful `ascp` features are available as arguments (see the `ascp` manual):

 - Sending only **new** files
   - Option `-k 1,2,3` (`resume_policy`)